CIS700-Procedural-Graphics/Final-Project/README.md

 - #### Acknowledgements:
   * Cite _EVERYTHING_.
 Implemented a paper?
 Used some royalty-free music?
 Talked to classmates / a professor in a way that influenced your project?
 Attribute everything!

-## Logistics

-Like every prior project, your code will be submitted via github.
-Fork the empty final project repo and start your code base from there.
-Take this as an opportunity to practice using git properly in a team setting if you’re a new user.
-For each weekly submission, provide a link to your pull request.
-Your repo will contain all the code and documentation associated with your project.
-The readme for your repo will eventually be your final report.
-At the top level, include a folder called “documentation”, where you’ll put your design doc and milestone write-ups.

-Don’t wait to merge your code!
-Seriously, there be dragons.
-Try to have a working version including all your code so that compatibility and merge issues don’t sneak up on you near the end.

-## Grading

-- 15% Design Doc (graded as a group)
-- 15% Milestone 1 (graded as a group)
-- 15% Milestone 2 (graded as a group)
-- 55% Final demo + report (graded individually)

-NOTE: We’ve been pretty lax about our late policy throughout the semester, but our margins on the final project are tight, therefore late submissions will NOT be accepted.
-If you have a significant reason for being unable to complete your goals, talk to us, and we’ll discuss getting you an incomplete and figure out an adjusted work plan with your group.